Frequently Asked Questions

 What if I bought the image as part of a design template?

-Under the Copyright Act, you’re ultimately responsible for ensuring that you have permission to use the image.
-If you purchased or acquired images from a subscription service or a website that provides templates, you’re still liable for copyright infringement if that company didn’t properly license the image for your use.
+As noted above, you’re ultimately responsible for ensuring that you have permission to use the image.
+If you purchased or acquired images from a subscription service or a website that provides templates, you’re still responsible for the claim if that company didn’t properly license the image to include your use.

 What if I didn’t know that the image had to be licensed?

-Copyright infringement is referred to as a “strict liability” violation.
-This means that it doesn’t matter if you accidentally infringed someone’s copyright or didn’t know the image was copyright-protected and needed a license.
-Your lack of knowledge doesn’t excuse or dismiss your unauthorized use, nor waive the license fees you need to pay for your use of the image.
+You are responsible even if you accidentally infringed someone’s copyright or didn’t know the image was copyright-protected and needed a license.
+Your lack of knowledge doesn’t excuse or dismiss your unauthorized use, nor does it waive the fees you need to pay for your unlicensed use of the image.

 What if I found the image on the internet and there was no copyright notice or watermark?